3rd Cavalry Regiment (United States): Indian Wars

-With the Apache uprising in the spring of 1882, the regiment was ordered to return to Arizona, and on 17 July, the 3rd and 6th Cavalry Regiments defeated renegade Apaches in the Battle of Big Dry Wash.
+With the Apache uprising in the spring of 1882, the regiment was ordered to return to Arizona, and on 17 July, the 3d and 6th Cavalry Regiments defeated renegade Apaches in the Battle of Big Dry Wash.
 This battle quelled the last Apache uprising in Arizona and also marked the end of the regiment's participation in the Indian Wars.
 This action resulted in the award of two more Medals of Honor, to 1SG Charles Taylor of Company D and Lieutenant George H. Morgan of Company K.

 The year 1883 would see the term company changed to troop in the mounted service and in 1885 the red and white guidon replaced the 1863 stars and stripes pattern adopted at the beginning of the Civil War.

 In 1885, the regiment was ordered back to Texas, where it remained until 1893.
-Between 1893 and 1897, the 3rd Cavalry traveled around the USA engaging in garrison, training, and ceremonial duties in the East and Widwest.
-In July 1897, the regimental Headquarters and four troops were stationed at Fort Ethan Allen, Vermont, and the rest returned to Jefferson Barracks, Missouri.
+Between 1893 and 1897, the 3d Cavalry traveled around the USA engaging in garrison, training, and ceremonial duties in the East and Midwest.
+In July 1897, the Regimental Headquarters and four troops were stationed at Fort Ethan Allen, Vermont, and the rest returned to Jefferson Barracks, Missouri.

-During the Indian Wars the regiment adopted its second motto "Ai-ee-yah" the Sioux word for "Attack".
+During the Indian Wars the regiment adopted its second motto "Ai-ee-yah," the Sioux word for "Attack".

 Spanish–American War

 In April 1898, the regiment was assembled at Camp George H. Thomas in Chickamauga National Park and assigned to a brigade in a provisional cavalry division when the Spanish–American War erupted.

 On 13 May 1898, the regiment arrived in Tampa, Florida.
 On 8 June, the regiment, minus four troops, embarked, dismounted, on the transport Rio Grande for Cuba.
 Three provisional squadrons were formed; 2nd Squadron was commanded by MAJ Henry W. Wessels Jr. and consisted of Troops C, E, F, and G. 3rd Squadron, under CPT Charles Morton, consisted of Troops B, H, I, and K. The four troops that were left in camp (Troops A, D, L, and M) in Tampa took care of the animals and regimental property and instructed recruits.
 The regiment landed at Daiquirí, Cuba but were forced to leave behind most of their horses.

 One of the Army's objectives was to seize the Spanish positions on the high ground around the landward side of the city of Santiago de Cuba, a Cuban seaport.
 This would force the Spanish warships in the harbor to sail out to face the U.S. Navy.
 The cavalry division, of which the regiment was a part, was one of three divisions assigned the mission of assaulting these hills, known as the San Juan Heights.
-The 3rd Cavalry was one of five regular U.S. cavalry regiments engaged there.
+The 3d Cavalry was one of five regular U.S. cavalry regiments engaged there.